 The transfer agent and registrar for our common stock upon the closing of this offering will be VStock Transfer, LLC.
 The transfer agent and registrar's address are 18 Lafayette Place, Woodmere, NY 11598.

 National Securities Exchange Listing

-Our common stock is currently not listed on any securities exchange.
-We intend to apply to have our common stock listed on the NYSE American under the symbol "APUS."
+Our common stock has been approved for listing on the NYSE American under the symbol "APUS."

 SHARES ELIGIBLE FOR FUTURE SALE